TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/letting-go/readme.md

 My body was trying to protect me.
 It *learned* that cushion was POISON.

-Of course, in this case, my body was right: Cushion is poison.
+Of course, in this case, my body was right: Cushion *is* poison.

-My body got it right, but that didn't make it any easier, and every appointment at the doctors, and at the hospital, people told me to take it.
+My body got it right, but that didn't make it any easier, and at every appointment, people told me to take it.

 "I don't like it," I said.
 "It makes me sick."

-And of course, people told me, "Just give it a try.
+And of course, they told me, "Just give it a try.
 It'll be okay really.
 It's [just](https://www.todepond.com/wikiblogarden/better-computing/just/) in your head."

 <br>